Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/tablix/insert-or-delete-a-column-group-ssrs.md

 4. Here, `OrderQtr` field is chosen as parent group in tablix data region.
 Click on the `OK` button.
 ![Open group menu](/static/assets/on-premise/images/report-designer/report-items/tablix-insert-or-delete-group/assign-field-for-column-parent-group.png)

-Now, a new row will be added to the above the target cell in tablix data region and a new group member will be added in the `Column Groups` pane in grouping panel hierarchical view.
+Now, a new row will be added in tablix data region and a new group member will be added in the `Column Groups` pane in grouping panel hierarchical view.

 ![Open group menu](/static/assets/on-premise/images/report-designer/report-items/tablix-insert-or-delete-group/add-parent-group-in-column-group.png)